A complete history of the MIT Communications Forum is one valuable asset held in the archives of the New Media Museum.

 This is a logo that Mary Hopper helped David Thorburn create while serving as the first Post Doc of Comparative Media Studies at MIT.

-Note: These summaries were written by Mary Hopper while she was serving as a Post Doctoral Associate at MIT.
+Note: These summaries were written by Mary Hopper near the end of her tenure as a Post Doctoral Associate at MIT in 2000.

 “Real Artists Don’t Go to MIT”, February 24, 2000